 The Tiger Wall UL3 ($450, 2 lbs.
 10 oz.) weighs just seven ounces more, but adds 10 square feet of interior space, making it lighter but more spacious than many two-person, two-door, double-wall tents—so it legitimately pulls double duty as a two- or three-person shelter.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a Big Agnes Tiger Wall UL2 at Moosejaw.com, ems.com, or rei.com, or a Big Agnes Tiger Wall UL3 at Moosejaw.com, ems.com, or rei.com.
+BUY IT NOW You can support my work on this blog, at not cost to you, by clicking either of these affiliate links to purchase a Big Agnes Tiger Wall UL2 or a Tiger Wall UL3 at backcountry.com or Moosejaw.com.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See categorized menus of all of my gear reviews at The Big Outside.